TheIllustrator1972/set-square-landing-page/README.md

-# Indie App Landing Page Template
+# Set Square Landing Page

 A responsive and customizable landing page template built with Next.js, TypeScript, and Tailwind CSS, perfect for showcasing your new indie application.